guillaumemeyer/BlingPoint/README.md

 - More to come...
 Stay Tuned !

 ## GET STARTED
-- Public API are documented through YuiDoc generation, see dist\version\docs\ folder.
 - Checkout the code at <a href='https://github.com/guillaumemeyer/BlingPoint'>Github</a>
 And don't hesitate to fork and send a pull request for any cool example of yours as well!
+- Public API are documented through YuiDoc generation, see dist\version\docs\ folder.
 - Support ?
 Join the <a href='https://www.yammer.com/blingpoint'>BlingPoint community</a>
 - Follow <a href='https://twitter.com/blingpoint'>@blingpoint on Twitter</a>
 - Troubleshooting? <a href='https://github.com/guillaumemeyer/BlingPoint/issues/new'>Open an issue</a>

 ## ABOUT
-As a single minified javascript file, BlingPoint is easy to deploy :
-- Using a bookmarklet to inject it dynamically into any SharePoint page
-- By registering a script tag in your site MasterPage
-- Using a Sandbox solution to register a new ScriptLink